jeju5/management/cs/aws/aws_developer.md

       * 0 --> [0000] --> 0
   * SQS Delay Queue
     * "mask message for a while" queue
-    * default is 0, maximum is 900 seconds
+    * default is 0, maximum is 900 seconds -> configured by 'DelaySeconds' parameter
     * setting delay queue doens't affect existing msg in Standard Queue (only new msg).
     * setting delay queue affects existing msg in FIFO Queue.
   * SQS Long Poll